kirkbowers/mvcoffee/README.md

 Also, version 1.0 fixes an incompatibility between iOS Safari and desktop browsers.  `resume` and `refresh` life cycle events should fire correctly in iOS now.

+For the moment this version 1.0 only exists on the development branch.
+I am working on thorough documentation and tutorials at a dedicated website (mvcoffee.org).
+Once that is done I'll be releasing version 1.0 on the "master" production branch...

 <a name="dependencies"></a>
 # Dependencies